ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 The Unified Forecast System (:term:`UFS`) is a community-based, coupled, comprehensive Earth modeling system.
 NOAA's operational model suite for numerical weather prediction (:term:`NWP`) is quickly transitioning to the UFS from a number of different modeling systems.
 The UFS enables research, development, and contribution opportunities within the broader :term:`Weather Enterprise` (including government, industry, and academia).
 For more information about the UFS, visit the `UFS Portal <https://ufscommunity.org/>`__.

 The UFS includes `multiple applications <https://ufscommunity.org/science/aboutapps/>`__ that support different forecast durations and spatial domains.
 This documentation describes the UFS Short-Range Weather (SRW) Application, which targets predictions of atmospheric behavior on a limited spatial domain and on time scales from minutes to several days.
 The SRW Application v2.1.0 release includes a prognostic atmospheric model, pre- and post-processing, and a community workflow for running the system end-to-end.
-These components are documented within this User's Guide and supported through the `GitHub Discussions <https://github.com/ufs-community/ufs-srweather-app/discussions>`__ forum.
+These components are documented within this User's Guide and supported through the `GitHub Discussions <https://github.com/ufs-community/ufs-srweather-app/discussions/categories/q-a>`__ forum.
 New and improved capabilities for the v2.1.0 release included the addition of a verification package (METplus) for both deterministic and ensemble simulations and support for four stochastically perturbed physics schemes.
 This v2.1.0 release includes:

    * Bug fixes since the v2.0.0 release
    * Conversion to a Python workflow (from the former shell workflow)
-   * Improved container support, including the option to run across compute nodes using Rocoto
+   * Improved container support, including the option to run across compute nodes using Rocoto (see :numref:`Chapter %s <QuickstartC>`)
    * Updates to :term:`CCPP` that target the top of the ``main`` branch (which is ahead of CCPP v6.0.0)
-   * Support for the :term:`UPP` inline post option
+   * Support for the :term:`UPP` inline post option (see :ref:`here <InlinePost>`)
-   * Addition of a multi-purpose code clean-up script (``devclean.sh``)
+   * Addition of a multi-purpose code clean-up script (``devclean.sh``) (see :numref:`Section %s <CleanUp>`)
    * Documentation updates to reflect the changes above

 ..
 COMMENT: Link to details (e.g., for devclean script) and/or add details (e.g., about METplus bugs) in appropriate sections.